Overview of Log Replay Service with Azure SQL Managed Instance

 Note

-When you're migrating multiple databases, LRS must be started separately for each database that points to the full URI path of the Azure Blob storage container and the individual database folder.
+When you're migrating multiple databases, each database must be in its own folder.
+LRS must be started separately for each database, pointing to the full URI path of the Azure Blob Storage container and the individual database folder.
+Nested folders inside database folders aren't supported.

 Limitations of LRS